The-AVR/AVR-2022/content/en/3d-printing-project/project-overview/_index.md

 weight: 1
 ---

-As part of Phase 1 of the VRC, all members on the team will work together as a group to conceptualize, design, fabricate, assemble, and test a solution to address two needs
+As part of Phase 1 of the AVR, all members on the team will work together as a group to conceptualize, design, fabricate, assemble, and test a solution to address two needs